Azure-Samples/assistant-data-openai-python-promptflow/README.md

 ## Before your start: check your quota

-To ensure you have quota to provision `gpt-35-turbo` version `1106`, you can either go to [oai.azure.com](https://oai.azure.com/) and check the Quota page in a given region.
+To ensure you have quota to provision `gpt-35-turbo` version `1106`, you can either go to [oai.azure.com](https://oai.azure.com/) and check the Quota page in a given location.

 You can also try running our experimental script to check quota in your subscription: